 - Walking stick.
 If need to traverse difficult areas or if I injured my leg, foot, knee I can still move.

 - Auscam Scrim.
 Sun protection, mosquito protection, camouflage, heat regulation.

 The walking stick is somewhat problematic as in a bush situation I have experienced issues when it becomes snagged on trees and bushes when walking through the densely wooded bush.

 - Led Lenser head lamp

 - Glow sticks

-Note the Led Lenser head lamp has a signalling function from the main LED as well as the ability to reduce the output to save battery life.
-Further you can use the rechargeable batteries or carry your own triple A replacements.
+Note the Led Lenser head lamp has a signaling function from the main LED as well as the ability to reduce the output to save battery life.
+Further, you can use the rechargeable batteries or carry your own triple A replacements.
 This version also has a red LED on the rear of the battery compartment, for others to follow if in complete darkness.

 Again, an area which can be accessed by others easily or myself quickly.